Stay Connect With Us for More Informations.

 Because chimpanzees are so like us they are often used in laboratory experiments to find cures for human diseases.
 Field research is now also shedding light on how they cure some of their own diseases in the wild.

 Ongoing, long-term field and laboratory studies in Mahale Mountains National Park have produced evidence that chimpanzees infected with roundworms (nematodes) use specific plants to help keep their infections under control, especially during the rainy season.
-It now appears that some of these plants have a chemical effect (e.g. Vernonia amygdalina) while others have a physical purging effect (e.g. Aspilia mossambicensis).
+After years of study, it was concluded that some plants, for example, Vernonia amygdalina, possess a chemical effect while others plants like Aspilia mossambicensis have a purging effect (e.g. Aspilia mossambicensis).
 They are used by chimps in different ways, for example:

 - Bitter-pith chewing: Chimpanzees carefully remove the leaves and outer bark from young shoots of Vernonia and chew on the exposed pith, sucking out the extremely bitter juice (picture panel).
 In a few well-documented cases, chimpanzees have been shown to recover their appetites, regain strength, lower parasite loads, and recover from constipation or diarrhoea within 24 hours of using this plant.
-Interestingly, this species is also used widely across Africa as medicine by many traditional human societies.
+These plant species are also widely used by various societies for medicinal purposes.

 - Whole leaf-swallowing: Chimpanzees use their lips to carefully remove one leaf at a time from the Aspilia plant, and pull it into their mouth using their tongue.
 This causes the rough, hairy leaves to fold up, accordion-style.
 Each folded leaf is then swallowed whole without being chewed.
 Leaves are evacuated whole and undigested in their faeces.
-It has recently been demonstrated that leaves swallowed in this manner physically remove adult worms that were previously attached to the wall of the large intestine.
-As many as 21 worms have been found trapped within the folds and attached to the surface of these leaves.
+Recently it was demonstrated that the leaves when swallowed in the aforementioned manner have the capability of taking down adult worms that attach themselves to the wall of large intestine.
+As many as 21 worms were found trapped within the leave folds and attached to its surface.